Infinity Space Technology

 Empowering Missions, Enabling Discovery

-Groundstation Wales is a key element of Infinity Space’s vision to create a distributed and collaborative space ecosystem across the World.
-It complements our work in satellite development, propulsion innovation, and orbital experimentation.
-By establishing communication infrastructure on the ground, we create a seamless link between the skies above and the research and innovation happening across academic and private sectors.
 We believe that space should be for everyone — and that includes Wales.
 Groundstation Wales is not just a facility, it’s a symbol of empowerment and innovation for the region.
 It offers practical opportunities for students, researchers, engineers, and entrepreneurs to get involved in the global space sector, directly from South Wales.
-Whether you're building your first satellite, gathering climate data, or testing a new onboard system, Groundstation Wales is ready to connect you to the cosmos.
+Whether you are building your first satellite, gathering climate data, or testing a new onboard system, Groundstation Wales is ready to connect you to the cosmos.